Georges Seurat: Family and education

 Seurat was born on 2 December 1859 in Paris, at 60 rue de Bondy (now rue René Boulanger).
 The Seurat family moved to 136 boulevard de Magenta (now 110 boulevard de Magenta) in 1862 or 1863.
 His father, Antoine Chrysostome Seurat, originally from Champagne, was a former legal official who had become wealthy from speculating in property, and his mother, Ernestine Faivre, was from Paris.
 Georges had a brother, Émile Augustin, and a sister, Marie-Berthe, both older.
 His father lived in Le Raincy and visited his wife and children once a week at boulevard de Magenta.

 Georges Seurat first studied art at the École Municipale de Sculpture et Dessin, near his family's home in the boulevard Magenta, which was run by the sculptor Justin Lequien.
 In 1878, he moved on to the École des Beaux-Arts where he was taught by Henri Lehmann, and followed a conventional academic training, drawing from casts of antique sculpture and copying drawings by old masters.
 Seurat's studies resulted in a well-considered and fertile theory of contrasts: a theory to which all his work was thereafter subjected.
 His formal artistic education came to an end in November 1879, when he left the École des Beaux-Arts for a year of military service.

-After a year at the Brest Military Academy, he returned to Paris where he shared a studio with his friend Aman-Jean, while also renting a small apartment at 16 rue de Chabrol.
+After a year of infantry training with the 19th Line Regiment, stationed at Brest, north-western France, he returned to Paris where he shared a studio with his friend Aman-Jean, while also renting a small apartment at 16 rue de Chabrol.
 For the next two years, he worked at mastering the art of monochrome drawing.
 His first exhibited work, shown at the Salon, of 1883, was a Conté crayon drawing of Aman-Jean.
 He also studied the works of Eugène Delacroix carefully, making notes on his use of color.